aryan008/team_lift_sprint/README.md

 12. Browse products easily
 13. View and purchase whats on sale
 14. Have a FAQ section where I can get in touch with the company regarding shipping/delivery, etc.
+15. See if I have any shipping costs

 ## Returning and Frequent Visitor Goals